-CEDAM, in partnership with MEDC, seeks communities engaged or certified in Redevelopment Ready Communities to host a community development fellow for a fifteen month placement, beginning June 2020.
-Fellows will support and advance community economic development goals.
-Fellow projects will improve organizational capacity, increase local collaboration, and remove barriers to development.
+CEDAM manages the Community Development Fellowship with support from the Michigan Economic Development Corporation (MEDC).
+Fellows work in communities engaged or certified in Redevelopment Ready Communities for a fifteen month placement, beginning June 2020.
+Fellows will support and advance community economic development goals by leading projects that expand organizational capacity, increase local collaboration, and remove barriers to development.

 Last year, community development fellows worked in 11 communities and made a significant impact.
 2019 impacts include:

 - Secured $944,000 in funding for communities

 - Engaged 5,000+ stakeholders, including community residents, commissions, and small businesses